 Under COPPA, websites or applications aimed at children 13 or younger must obtain parental consent before collecting and storing data.
-Websites must also obtain parental permission before any personal information is released.
+Websites must also obtain parental permission before releasing personal information.

-The FTC was established to keep an eye on unfair or deceptive business practices.
+The Legislature established the FTC to keep an eye on unfair or deceptive business practices.
 Created in 1914, the FTC is the only federal agency that deals with both consumer protection and competition.
 Over the years, Congress has widened the scope of the FTC’s purview – especially when it comes to Internet law matters.

 Federal legislators passed COPPA in 2000.
 Since then, it’s been updated several times – most recently last year.
 In brief, the act specifies:

 - that parental consent must be obtained for any personal data from children aged 13 and under;

 - the ways in which consent may be obtained; and